- Home

 8. Repurpose old furniture

-Old interior furniture that you no longer want or need could have plenty of uses outdoors instead.
+Old interior furniture that you no longer want or need can have plenty of use outdoors instead.
 As mentioned earlier, bathtubs can easily be turned into planters and decorated in any way that you like – for example, by using paints or mosaics.

-You could also sit plant pots down in the seats of broken chairs, or plant greenery in an old chest of drawers or desk.
+You could also place plant pots in the seats of broken chairs, or plant greenery in an old chest of drawers.
 Check out these 20 brilliant ideas from DIYnCrafts to get inspired.

 9. Create borders